pfrazee/local/docs/lib/linkjs.md

 ## Extensions

-These functions are used to overried `Link.request()` and `Link.subscribe()`.
+These functions are used to override `Link.dispatch()` and `Link.subscribe()`.
 This is so Web Workers can shuttle requests to the document for routing, but continue to use the rest of Link's API as usual.

 ### Link.setCustomDispatcher( <small>dispatcherFn</small> )